 One fan - Carlos, aged 20 - was wearing a United shirt signed by various players.
-He told ManUtd.com, "It was an emotional experience lifting the cup, I couldn't believe it."
+He told ManUtd.com, "It was an emotional experience lifting the trophy, I couldn't believe it."

-Betty Brown, a young Mexican of Scottish descent, has supported United all her life and gave the trophy a quick kiss before lifting it.
+Betty Brown, a young Mexican of Scottish descent who has supported United all her life, gave the silverware a quick kiss before lifting it.
 "My dream is to one day go to Old Trafford," said Betty.

 Like a lot of people in Mexico, Betty watches every United match, even if that means getting up at 06:30 in the morning, and cites Eric Cantona as her favourite player of all time with Ryan Giggs as her current favourite.